 Depending on the type of arthritis you have and the severity of your pain and other symptoms, the Blue Ridge Pain Management Associates medical team creates a custom treatment plan tailored to your needs.

 For chronic arthritis pain not resolved with over-the-counter or prescription pain relievers, your physician may recommend injection therapies to deliver medications directly to the affected joint.

 Typically, they use a local anesthetic and a steroid medication to alleviate pain and inflammation in the joint.
 Your physician can also inject a local anesthetic into the nerves surrounding the joint to stop pain signals from traveling to the brain.

-To ensure the needle is in the proper position, your Blue Ridge Pain & Spine Associates physician may use fluoroscopy, a real-time imaging guidance system that ensures accuracy.
+To ensure the needle is in the proper position, your Blue Ridge Pain Management Associates physician may use fluoroscopy, a real-time imaging guidance system that ensures accuracy.

 Learn more about available treatments for chronic arthritis pain today by calling the office nearest you, or you can use the convenient online booking feature to schedule an appointment.